nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Student Number refers to the unique matriculation number of a NUS student.
 In **Class Manager 2023**, it must begin with the capital letter 'A', followed by 1 or more consecutive digits, and end with a single alphabetical character.
 Student Number must not be blank as well.

 **Class Manager 2023** uses the Student Number to uniquely identify each student in most commands.
 The Student Number is not case-sensitive. e.g. Student Number `A123V` and `A123v` refers to the same student.

+## Data visualiation

+TODO: Ngee Yong to add details of what each bar graph shows (average grades, attendance and class participation percentages of a student).

 ## Command navigation